choam2426/letsbuildacompiler-kor/TUTORIAL.md

 didn't run the code emitted in this part; rather it's preparation for future parts.
 I expect the code here will be thoroughly tested later; for now, we only have textual emission tests for sanity checking.

+## Part 6: Boolean Expressions

+TODO: note bug in Factor -- should be bool_expression (BNF is correct)